War Memorial Opera House: History

+The War Memorial Opera House was given its inaugural opening on October 15, 1932 with a performance of Giacomo Puccini's Tosca by the San Francisco Opera.
+The performance was led by Claudia Muzio as the title heroine with Dino Borgioli as Mario Cavaradossi and Alfredo Gandolfi as Baron Scarpia.
+The production was staged by Armando Agnini and the music forces were led by conductor Gaetano Merola.

 The San Francisco Symphony performed most of its concerts in the house, from 1932 to 1980.

 In spring of 1945, the United Nations had its San Francisco Conference (UN Conference on International Organization) first organizing assembly there.
 The UN Charter was later drafted and signed in the Herbst Theatre next door.
 Six years later in 1951, the Treaty of San Francisco, declaring peace with Japan was drafted and signed here and in the Herbst Theatre.

 During the years of Kurt Herbert Adler's general directorship, the inadequacies of the house became apparent as the season was expanded.
 In particular, there was a lack of office space and rehearsal space.
 In 1974, The Pointer Sisters were the first pop act to perform at the theatre.
 In 1979 the backstage area was extended, followed in 1981 by the opening of a new wing built onto the house on the Franklin Street side.
 This gave spaces for sets, coaches, and dancers as well as more administrative space.
 At the same time, the nearby Zellerbach Rehearsal Hall, with a stage the same size as that of the Opera House, was opened as part of the complex which included the Louise M. Davies Symphony Hall.

 In 1989, the Loma Prieta earthquake caused major damage to the Opera House.
 The architectural firm of Skidmore, Owings & Merrill and the theatrical consulting firm of Auerbach and Associates were retained in 1992 to oversee the building's technical renovation and a seismic retrofit.
 At this time additional private donations were raised for extensive technical improvements.
 These include: